fuyboo/SPARTA/README.md

 ### Raw data preparation
-The process from raw data to the generation of mRNA, aptamer, and sgRNA expression matrices can be referred to in `./raw_process/raw_process.pdf`.
+The data analysis from raw data to the generation of mRNA, aptamer, and sgRNA expression matrices was performed using CellRanger (from 10x Genomics).
+For details, please refer to the document ./raw_process/raw_process.pdf.

 ### Aptamer Family Classification
-Based on the aptamer results from the previous step, a certain number of aptamers can be selected for family analysis.
-For example, we can select the top 10,000 most abundant sequences for family clustering, as referenced in `./data/input/uniq_aptamer.fasta`.
+Based on the results of the previous aptamer preprocessing step, select aptamers with a certain level of enrichment for family analysis.
+For example, the top 10,000 most enriched sequences can be selected for subsequent family analysis.

-Classify aptamer sequences based on their similarities using the BLAST-vs-BLAST and MCL strategy.
--t threads -i inflation value for mcl algorithm  -e pvalue_threshold -o output_directory
+Then, classify aptamer sequences based on their similarities using the BLAST-vs-BLAST and MCL strategy. with parameters: -t threads -i inflation value for mcl algorithm  -e pvalue_threshold -o output_directory

 ```
 python ./aptamer_family_analysis/smart_cluster.py  -t 35 -i 0.7 -e 0.05 -o ./lgy/data_3/motif/test1w

 ```

-Finally, the corresponding family groups of the aptamers are saved in a file such as ./data/output/Aptamer_family.csv.
+The resulted family information of the aptamers are saved in a file such as ./data/output/Aptamer_family.csv.